elastisys/compliantkubernetes/docs/adr/0006-use-standard-kubeconfig-mechanisms.md

 * Compliant Kubernetes needs to observe the Principle of Least Astonishment.
 * Compliant Kubernetes needs to be compatible with various "underlying" vanilla Kubernetes tools.
-* Compliant Kubernetes needs to be usuable with various tools "on top".
+* Compliant Kubernetes needs to be usable with various tools "on top".

 ## Considered Options